d-owusu/MIllion-Songs-Redshift/README.md

 ![](https://github.com/d-owusu/Million-Songs-Redshift/blob/main/pictures/ksnip_20221012-132640.png)

 ### Connect to a BI tool
-I connect redshift to tableau to access the data.
+I connect tableau to Redshift  to access the data.
 You have to check the security group associated with Redshift  and permit inbound access on port 5439.

 ![](https://github.com/d-owusu/Million-Songs-Redshift/blob/main/pictures/ksnip_20221012-174347.png)